 Downloading your Ubuntu droplet.
 Or the data in it.

-I have recently put in some hours for organising my two existing droplets – actually combining them into a single one.
+I have recently put in some hours for organizing my two existing droplets – actually combining them into a single one.
 After a lot of cleanup, backing up and moving stuff – when everything seemed done and they were ready to be deleted, I still had a sour taste at the thought that I will delete something I used for almost three years.

 Therefore, I decided to investigate on how I can download the information from digitalocean.
 Apparently, they don’t (yet) provide a way to safely do that, so some special commands are in order.